Portfolio

 A mid-core MMO facebook game.
 I started at Rock You as a Monetization Manager.
 When the previous designer moved onto another game within Rock You, I took over all Design responsibilities which included designing new features, new in-game items / troops / equipment, and was included in all leadership and sprint planning meetings.
 I oversaw training two new designers when we transitioned Kingdoms of Camelot to another India studio.

 During my time as the lead designer of KoC I instituted several large changes to the game in addition to the standard content and new unit creation.
 One major change was to regularly speak to our players in our forums and hold regular conversation and discussion.
 Here I would start bi-weekly forum threads discussing upcoming features, and ask players what things we should focus on.
-This change (among many others) lead to many players hailing me as "the savior of KoC".
+This change (among many others) led to much of the community hailing me as "the savior of KoC".
 Another change was the implementation of a combat balance change to many troops/units, which was the first time this had been done in the 7 year history of KoC.
 This change was well received and generated almost an entire months worth of revenue at a time when we were running short on new content after company lay offs.

 Run or Die